Grammatical errors can significantly impact the credibility of any written work.

-You can also network with professionals in this field to learn what they do.
+You can also network with professionals to learn what they do.
 Having people who understand what you do makes the learning process easy.

-Thorough proofreading is vital for the production and delivery of professional and quality documents.
+Thorough proofreading is vital for producing and delivering professional and quality documents.
 It can help you to successfully communicate your intended message to your readers.

-Effective proofreading enables you to create outstanding essays, winning marketing copies and CVs that will get you hired.
+Effective proofreading enables you to create outstanding essays, winning marketing copies, and CVs that will hire you.
 It also maintains the reputation of your business.

-Whenever you write or are given a proofreading job don’t be in a rush to submit it.
+Whenever you write or are given a proofreading job, don’t rush to submit it.
 Take your time to review the document and make the necessary corrections.

-If you apply the tips outlined above, you will definitely improve on your proofreading skills.
-You will be in a position to produce clear, readable and interesting content.
+If you apply the tips outlined above, you will improve your proofreading skills.
+You will be in a position to produce clear, readable, and interesting content.